Introduction

 Do I need Android Studio for react-native-cli?

-React Native CLI is a good option for beginners.
+Is React Native CLI good for beginners?

 React Native CLI 2026 — is it still valid?